NetworkBlockDevice/nbd/doc/proto.md

 S: 124 bytes, zeroes (reserved) (unless `NBD_FLAG_C_NO_ZEROES` was negotiated by the client)

-If the server is unwilling to allow the export, it SHOULD close the connection.
+If the server is unwilling to allow the export, it MUST terminate the session.

 The reason that the flags field is 16 bits large and not 32 as in the oldstyle negotiation is that there are now 16 bits of transmission flags,